Minimum wage: Supply and demand model

 The supply and demand model implies that by mandating a price floor above the equilibrium wage, minimum wage laws will cause unemployment.
-This is because a greater number of people are willing to work at the higher wage while a smaller number of jobs will be available at the higher wage.
-Companies can be more selective in those whom they employ thus the least skilled and least experienced will typically be excluded.
-An imposition or increase of a minimum wage will generally only affect employment in the low-skill labor market, as the equilibrium wage is already at or below the minimum wage, whereas in higher skill labor markets the equilibrium wage is too high for a change in minimum wage to affect employment.
+This is because a greater number of people are willing to work at the higher wage, while a smaller number of jobs will be available at the higher wage.
+Companies can be more selective in whom they employ; thus, the least skilled and least experienced will typically be excluded.
+An increase in the minimum wage will generally affect employment only in the low-skill labor market, where the equilibrium wage is already at or below the minimum wage, whereas in higher-skill labor markets, the equilibrium wage is too high for a change in the minimum wage to affect employment.

+Classical liberal and libertarian economists have long emphasized this disemployment effect as a predictible consequence of government intervention in voluntary wage contracts.
+Milton Friedman described the minimum wage as "anti-black" because it disproportionately harms low-skilled minority workers by preventing them from competing on prices.
+Empirical patterns, including higher youth unemployment, reduced hours for teens, and substitution toward automation or offshoring, align with the model across decades of data.

 Monopsony

-Modern economics suggests that a moderate minimum wage may increase employment as labor markets are monopsonistic and workers lack bargaining power.
+Monopsony models suggest that a moderate minimum wage may increase employment as labor markets are monopsonistic and workers lack bargaining power.

-The supply and demand model predicts that raising the minimum wage helps workers whose wages are raised, and hurts people who are not hired (or lose their jobs) when companies cut back on employment.
+The supply and demand model predicts that raising the minimum wage helps workers whose wages are raised, but hurts people who are not hired (or who lose their jobs) when companies cut back on employment.
 But proponents of the minimum wage hold that the situation is much more complicated than the model can account for.
-One complicating factor is possible monopsony in the labor market, whereby the individual employer has some market power in determining wages paid.
-Thus it is at least theoretically possible that the minimum wage may boost employment.
-Though single employer market power is unlikely to exist in most labor markets in the sense of the traditional 'company town,' asymmetric information, imperfect mobility, and the personal element of the labor transaction give some degree of wage-setting power to most firms.
+One complicating factor is the possibility of monopsony in the labor market, whereby the individual employer has some market power over wages.
+Thus, it is at least theoretically possible that the minimum wage may boost employment.
+Though single-employer market power is unlikely to exist in most labor markets in the sense of the traditional 'company town,' asymmetric information, imperfect mobility, and the personal element of the labor transaction give some degree of wage-setting power to most firms.

-Modern economic theory predicts that although an excessive minimum wage may raise unemployment as it fixes a price above most demand for labor, a minimum wage at a more reasonable level can increase employment, and enhance growth and efficiency.
+Monopsony models predict that although an excessively high minimum wage may raise unemployment by setting the wage above the market-clearing level, a more reasonable minimum wage can increase employment and enhance growth and efficiency.
 This is because labor markets are monopsonistic and workers persistently lack bargaining power.

-When poorer workers have more to spend it stimulates effective aggregate demand for goods and services.
+Keynesian economics predict an increase in aggregate demand due to a minimum wage hike, because lower-income individuals who benefit from the minimum wage have a higher propensity to spend their income.
+This, in turn, should prompt companies to expand production to meet demand, resulting in hiring and increased employment.